String Formation Beyond Leading Colour: The Model

 By default, we do not account for any space-time separation between different MPI systems.
 This is motivated by the observation that, physically, the individual MPI vertices can at most be separated by transverse distances of order the proton radius, which by definition is small compared with the length of any string long enough to fragment into multiple particles.

 We do note, however, that in order for reconnections to occur between two string pieces, they should be in \emph{causal contact}; if either string has already hadronised before the other forms, there is no space-time region in which reconnections between them could physically occur.
-In the rest frame of a hadronising string piece, we take its formation time to be given roughly by its invariant mass, $\tau_\mrm{form} \sim 1/m_\mrm{string}$.
-The time at which it begins to hadronise is related to the inverse of $\Lambda_{\text{QCD}}$, $\tau_\mrm{had} \sim 1/ \Lambda_{\text{QCD}}$.
+In the rest frame of a hadronising string piece, we take the formation time of the corresponding QCD dipole to be given roughly by the inverse of its invariant mass, $\tau_\mrm{form} \sim 1/m_\mrm{string}$.
+Alternative measures (e.g., the $k_\perp$ evolution variable of the PS) could also have been used, and to allow at least a range of variations of the exact definition, a free parameter is introduced.
+The time at which the string piece begins to hadronise is related to the inverse of $\Lambda_{\text{QCD}}$, $\tau_\mrm{had} \sim 1/ \Lambda_{\text{QCD}}$.
 In order for reconnections to be possible between two string pieces, we require that they must be able to resolve each other during the time between formation and hadronisation, taking time-dilation effects caused by relative boosts into account.
 There are several ways in which this requirement can be formulated at the technical level, and accordingly we have implemented a few different options in the code.
 In principle, the two strings can be defined to be in causal contact if the relative boost parameter fulfils:

 where $C_\text{time}$ is a tuneable parameter and $r_\mrm{had}(=\, \tau_\mrm{had}\, c \equiv 1~\mrm{fm})$ is a fixed constant given by the typical hadronisation scale.
 There are however two major problems with this definition: first it is not Lorentz invariant; the two dipoles will not always agree on whether they are in causal contact or not.
 This can be circumvented, by either requiring both to be able to resolve each other (strict) or just either of them to be able to resolve the other (loose).
 Secondly, the emission of a soft gluon from an otherwise high-mass string changes $m_\mrm{string}$ significantly for each of the produced string pieces, which gives an undesirable infrared sensitivity to this measure, reminiscent of the problems associated with defining the $\lambda$ string-length measure itself.
 One way to avoid this problem is to consider the \emph{first} formation time of each colour line, i.e.\ the dipole mass at the time the corresponding colour line was first created in the shower, which we have implemented as an alternative option.
 No matter the exact definition of formation time and hadronisation time, all models agree that reconnection between boosted strings should be suppressed.
 A final extremely simple way to capture this in a Lorentz-invariant way is to apply a cut-off directly on the boost factor $\gamma$, which thus provides a simple alternative to the other models.